 Where Learning is WHIZZ POPPING FANTASTIC!

-Year 1’s teacher is Miss Wharton, she wants every child in her class to achieve and have fun while on the wonderful adventure of learning!
+Year 1’s teacher is Mrs Luxon and our teaching assistant is Mrs Pidgeon, they want every child to achieve and have fun while on the wonderful adventure of learning!

 In class 1 we love Outdoor Learning; we are regularly outside discovering new and exciting skills.
 One of our favourite things is to write sentences or Maths sums in chalk on the playground.
 In class 1 we also enjoy Phonics; we learn a new sound in our Phonics lesson every day as we do lots of activities to help us remember the sounds.
 We practise blending and segmenting new words to help us read exciting books in our book corner.